About the guide

 10 simultaneous users.

 - Science Direct Science Direct offers comprehensive coverage of literature across all fields of science, medicine and technology.
-All previous ScienceDirect journal collections have been merged into this single collection.
+All previous ScienceDirect journal collections have been merged into this single collection, along with select purchased eBook titles.

 Unlimited simultaneous users.